RosieTrainor/BookShelf/README.md

 Anticipating bugs:
 -- If I was unsure that a section of code would work as expected, I could ask Copilot.
 This meant that rather than reacting to errors, some bugs were caught prior to testing.
 I would always double check by running the code, but it saved time.

-However, there were times when using AI caused frustration - AI would insist that it was correct when the documentation contradicted it, or when the solution it suggested was obviously wrong.
+However, there were times when AI caused frustration, such as insisting on incorrect solutions that contradicted official documentation or suggesting obviously unsuitable fixes.
 In these cases I learnt to give Copilot a link to the documentation to help prompt, or to move to using purely online resources rather than 'arguing' with AI.

 ## Credits